skodjob/blog/posts/releases/test-frame-release-0_2_0.md

 ### Conclusion

-The updates and new features in Test-Frame since the 0.1.0-alpha2 release reflect a commitment to enhancing the testing experience for Kubernetes deployments and operators.
+The updates and new features in the Test-Frame since the 0.1.0-alpha2 release reflect a commitment to enhancing the testing experience for Kubernetes deployments and operators.
 With improved resource management, advanced metrics collection, better logging, and new utilities, Test-Frame continues to provide developers with powerful tools for efficient and effective testing.

 For more detailed documentation and examples, visit the [GitHub repository](https://github.com/skodjob/test-frame).